-Here at Lowder New Homes, we notice that most people choose a new home construction for the primary purpose of living in it — whether it be for a few years, or for a lifetime.
+Here at Lowder New Homes, we notice that most people choose a new home construction for the primary purpose of living in it, whether it be for a few years or a lifetime.
 However, real estate is always considered a sound financial investment, with property values inching upward (and sometimes shooting upward!) over time.
 If you think you might sell your home at some point, there are some strategic customization choices you can make during the building process — new construction upgrades that will help maximize your home’s resale value, enabling you not only to recoup your investment but also perhaps make a sizable profit.

 1. Kitchen upgrades

 Experts across the board agree: If you want to increase your home’s value, start with the kitchen.
 Adding an island to your kitchen design can increase your workspace and seating.
 Upgrading your countertops, cabinetry, and flooring can add elegance and functionality to your kitchen space.
 Adding pro-line stainless steel appliances not only finishes the look but can even help you save on energy bills in the process.
 To most home buyers, the kitchen is the most important room in the house, so these upgrades are all value boosters.
 They’ll cost you more upfront, but you’ll recoup more when you sell.

 Another place to focus added value in your new home construction is in the bathrooms.
 Upgraded countertops, natural stone finishes, deep bathtubs, and walk-in showers are all value-boosters.
 So are “his and hers” closets.
 After all, everyone loves to have plenty of storage space!